5 Ways to Generate Blog Post Ideas

-You’ve got a blog post to write so this is not – I repeat, not – an excuse to lose a few hours in a mindless social media frenzy.
-Instead hone in on what people are talking about – LinkedIn and Google+ are particular good for this.
-Joining relevant groups on LinkedIn and participating in discussions is an awesome way of finding out what people are interested in or need help with.
-Same goes for the Google+ Communities.
+You’ve got a blog post to write so this is not – I repeat, not – an excuse to lose a few hours in a social media frenzy.
+Stay focused and hone in on what people are talking about in relation to your topic.

 5. Do something else

 Yeah, you’ve heard this before.
 Do something unrelated to finding new blog post ideas.
 Go for a run or a walk.
 Have a bath.
 Read a book.
 Sing a lullaby.

 Why do we always hear this advice?
 Because it works.
 It’s not magic – it’s science.
 Something about different parts of the brain or something… The point is, it works.

 When you’re frantically trying to come up with inspiration for something utterly brilliant, sometimes the best thing you can do is to focus on something else entirely.

 Personally, I’d say this one works for me 98% of the time.